 Graphic Design Studio III

 This course will explore information design.
 Problem-solving focuses on functional requirements, information transmission, accessibility, and design structure across a range of formats.
 Applied problems are solved through principles of systems thinking, structure, diagrammatic interpretation, and the visual display of information.
 This course will build upon the principles and theories learned in Graphic Design Studio II with project solutions developed for print media, motion and digital use.
-(Prerequisites: GRDE-206 and GRDE-207 or equivalent courses.)
-Studio 5 (Fall).
+(Prerequisites: GRDE-206 and GRDE-207 and GRDE-217 or equivalent courses.)
+Lab 3, Studio 2 (Fall).

 Interactive Design II